 Research

-Geomorphology is my main thing.
-Much of the work draws upon cosmo and numerical modelling to quantify rates of erosion, transport and deposition in sedimentary environments.
-The key themes are as follows:
+Geomorphology is the main thing, drawing upon cosmogenic radionuclides and numerical modelling to quantify rates of erosion, transport and deposition in sedimentary environments.
+Key research themes are as follows:

 Cold landscapes